Here’s Little Richard

 In a review headlined “How Jordan Bassett’s ‘Here’s Little Richard’ Gets the Icon Right”, Georgia radio station The Creek 100.9 FM concluded: “Finally, since his death in 2020, a worthy book tackles this Southern Gothic supernova, his revolutionary influence that is still felt to this day, and his rightful place as a fabulous social pioneer.”

-There have been honourable mentions in NME, Wallpaper*, Classic Pop and Record Collector, and I travelled to Richard’s hometown of Macon, Georgia for a Vintage Rock cover story hooked to the release of the book.
-Yours Retro ran an exclusive extract across three pages, while ResponseSource took a general look at my career.
+Record Collector featured the book as an upcoming release and I travelled to Richard’s hometown of Macon, Georgia for a Vintage Rock cover story hooked to its publication.
+Yours Retro ran an exclusive extract across three pages, while ResponseSource interviewed me about my career.

-I appeared on The James McMahon Music Podcast, whose host kindly said I write with “flair and precision”, and 360°Sound invited me to – gulp – justify the book’s claim that “Little Richard was the most significant cultural figure of the 20th Century”.
-Judge for yourself whether I was successful!
+I appeared on The James McMahon Music Podcast, whose host kindly said I write with “flair and precision”, and 360°Sound invited me to justify the book’s claim that “Little Richard was the most significant cultural figure of the 20th Century”.

-I also returned to Macon to launch the book as part of a posthumous, three-day birthday celebration in Richard’s honour, which NBC covered here:
+I also returned to Macon to launch the book as part of a posthumous, three-day birthday celebration in Richard’s honour, which local news channel WMGT covered here:

 Book blurb